Navi (The Legend of Zelda): Reception

 The character drew a strongly negative response from many critics and players, with GamesRadar+ writer Mikel Reparaz criticizing her habit of saying "Hey!" and "Listen!", with these quotes being noted as often quoted following the game's release to annoy people.
 The website also listed her "Hey!
 Listen!" quote as one of the 40 most repeated game quotes.
 She has generally been regarded as an annoying character, with author Chris Bateman described Navi as the "most famous, and most famously annoying, instance of an explicit funneling companion."
 Characters have been compared to Navi, either as a positive or negative comparison.
 These comparisons include Fi, Link's companion and helper from Skyward Sword.
 Camden Jones of GameRevolution considered Navi to be a symptom of the poor direction and difficulty in navigating Ocarina of Time, feeling that she was there to "patch up the holes" in the game's story by including a character to give Link hints.
 A source port of Ocarina of Time titled Ship of Harkinian was created, which allows the user to disable Navi's gameplay interruptions.

 In the character's defense, Brendan Main, writing for The Escapist, argues that while Navi is undeniably annoying, she is also indispensable in the game and extremely useful, citing her role in the Z-targeting system and her role as a gameplay prompt through physically changing colours near secrets and danger.
 He even goes as far as claiming that Navi is the greatest partner to grace a videogame.
 IGNs Chris Reed also stressed her utility, feeling it important to have a character who helps the player get unstuck.
 Ryan Lambie, writing for Den of Geek, called her a "recognizable and important character in the Zelda canon."

 In a 2011 interview with Kotaku, director Eiji Aonuma defended Navi when asked if he finds the character annoying: "Going on an adventure by yourself is lonely and dull.
 Navi may seem "annoying" at times, but it's hard to imagine Ocarina of Time without communication with Navi, and communication partners like Navi have been employed in different forms in subsequent games in the Zelda series".

 In popular culture

 Navi is featured saying her phrase "Hey!
 Listen!" in a sample at the beginning of "If I Die Tonight" by Japanese rapper Kohh.

+Ship Wrek and Zookeepers used the “Hey!
+Listen!” sound effect in their 2016 track “Ark”, released on NoCopyrightSounds.

 Navi’s well known exclamations are also featured throughout UMI’s song “Friendzone”.